TrStans606/DeNovoTelomereMiner/README.md

 ## 3. Compiling TeloPort
 ### Linux & macOS

 TeloPort20XX needs to be compiled from source.
 To aid in this, there is the install.sh script.
 This does require a C++ compiler and has been tested on GCC and Apple clang.
+The boost library is needed for compilation and can be installed from your native package manager, Conda, or Homebrew

 #### Installing Boost via Homebrew